MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/public-folders/troubleshoot-public-folder-replication.md

 **Is the expected source server identified in Event ID 3016?**

 - If yes, see [Event ID 3021 on the source server](#event-id-3021-on-the-source-server).
-- If no, sorry, we cannot resolve an unidentified issue using this guide.
+- If no, sorry, we can't resolve an unidentified issue using this guide.
 For more help to resolve this issue, contact Microsoft Exchange Server support.

 ### Outstanding backfill limit

 By default, the Public Folders store can hold up to 50 outstanding backfill requests at one time.
 This is known as the Outstanding Backfill Limit (OBL).
 When 50 backfill requests are in the store array, those requests are made repeatedly until they are satisfied; no further new requests can be made until at least one request has been completed.

 Each time a backfill request is satisfied, an opening occurs in the OBL and a new set of data can be requested.
-However, if all 50 requests experience issues and cannot be satisfied, no new openings occur, no new requests can be made, and replication cannot continue.
+However, if all 50 requests experience issues and can't be satisfied, no new openings occur, no new requests can be made, and replication can't continue.

 To determine whether Outstanding Backfill Limit is the cause of the problem, increase the OBL limit by one (1) on the destination server, and then examine the Application log for at least five minutes for an instance of Event ID 3016.